Jscherbe/just-simple-ssg/README.md

 - Use modules

 ## Stages of the application cycle
-1. Pre-Process: Time before the application
+1. Pre: Time before the application
-2. Process: Create data tree
+2. Parse: Create data tree
+2. Modify: Make any changes to the tree before templating
 3. Render: Run template methods for output
-4. Post-Process: Time after the app is done but hasn't printed the results
+4. Post: Time after the app is done but hasn't printed the results
+5. Complete: Time after the application has finished content is generated

 Note: Everything may need to be delayed for unknown async operations.
 So that
       The user can do what they like, such as analysis and generating items themselves.
 Or fetching items from other sources.

 Speed: Speed will be a second level priority

-## How modules can alter and hook in